Click on >> SITE MAP

 Savings Account (Isa) to buy a home or a pension, the chancellor has

-The Lifetime Isa will be launched in April 2017, and savers will receive a 25% bonus from the government.
+The Lifetime Isa was launched in April 2017, and savers receive a 25% bonus from the government.

 They will be able to put in up to £4,000 a year, with the annual bonus of up to £1,000 paid until the age of 50.
 But n.b. if you save it for a pension and cash it before retiring, you lose the bonus and get a charge, too!